Themed Ideas for YOUR Spanish Classroom for the Month of May!

 ·

-May is an exciting and busy month for Spanish educators everywhere.
+May is an exciting and busy month for Spanish educators.
 But with so many cultural celebrations and holidays taking place, it’s the perfect time to explore new themes, share engaging stories, and promote important discussions with our students–especially in the target language.

 Whether you’re a seasoned educator or just starting out, it can be challenging to find the right resources to help you make the most of this exciting time.
-That’s why I’ve put together a list of resources that will help you celebrate Cinco de Mayo, Asian American and Pacific Islander Heritage Month, Children’s Book Month, Mental Health Month, and Mother’s Day with your students (and even a few tips and tricks to get you through the testing season!)!
+That’s why I’ve put together a list of resources that will help you celebrate the various themes and holidays that pop up in May!
+Buckle up and enjoy–and don’t forget, the year is almost over!
+You’ve got this!

 🇲🇽 Resources for Cinco de Mayo